Nödinge-Nol: Overview

-The town Nödinge-Nol was once three villages: Alafors, Nol and Nödinge.
-They have grown together into one locality.
+The town of Nödinge-Nol is composed of three villages: Alafors, Nol and Nödinge, which have grown together into one locality.
 It is situated approximately 20 km northeast of Gothenburg next to the euro highway E45, east of the river Göta Älv.
-Nödinge community was originally called Kyrkby and has been the site of a church since medieval times.
-The current church was built in 1727 and has excellent murals.
+Nödinge community was originally called Kyrkby, and has been the site of a church since medieval times.
+The current church was built in 1727 and is known for its high-quality murals.

-Nödinge-Nol as a common village has been defined by the Central Bureau of Statistics, based on their principles.
-The Land Survey Place Name Unit still lists Nödinge, Nol and Alafors as three individual places.
+Nödinge-Nol as a common village has been defined by the Central Bureau of Statistics.
+The Land Survey Place Name Unit still lists Nödinge, Nol and Alafors as separate localities.

 The downtown area is dominated by apartment complexes and is surrounded by extensive countryside intermixed with villas.
-Downtown is Ale Torg, a shopping center with a diverse selection of stores.
-There is a junior high school, middle school, emergency room, library, a sports arena, a nine-hole golf course and a small boat harbor.
-The main public transport is Gothenburg commuter rail, which has two stations here, Nödinge and Nol and takes you to Gothenburg in about 15 minutes.
+It includes Ale Torg shopping center, a junior high school, middle school, emergency room, library, sports arena, a nine-hole golf course and a small harbour.
+The main public transport is Gothenburg commuter rail, which has two stations in the town, Nödinge and Nol, and is around 15 minutes journey from Gothenburg.

 The surrounding countryside includes very steep hills around the river Göta Älv.
-In the southeast is the nature reserve Vättlefjäll, which has numerous hiking trails and lakes in various sizes that are spread out over 2567 hectare.
-The Göta Älv ridge to the east.
-Inside the town itself there are a large number of steep hills intermixed with flat valleys that today is fertile farmland, but which once was the sea bottom.
-The hills used to be islets of the old archipelago.

-Ale is known for many things, best found on Ale Municipality page.
-Alafors for its brewery Ahlafors Bryggerier, Nol for the former industrial factories.
+To the south-east is the 2567 hectare Vättlefjäll nature reserve.